 It is no wonder that IDC Analysts Joe Pucciarelli and Serge Findling predict that by 2025, 60 percent of CIOs will implement governance for low/no-code tools to increase IT and business productivity.
 Gartner predicts that over 65 percent of all application development will take place in low-code, no-code environments by 2024.

 Part of the plan

-IFS has prioritized openness and configurability throughout our history, but with our coming release and to a certain extent in IFS Applications 10, we see an immediate future where a company can drive more value more quickly with enterprise software than ever before.
+IFS has prioritized openness and configurability throughout our history, but with IFS Cloud we see an immediate future where a company can drive more value more quickly with enterprise software than ever before.
 I think we will see three ways for an executive team to achieve this type of return.

 Behind each of these three routes to a higher return on investment (ROI), we see that successful low-code no-code environments do not just happen.
 The ability to provide simple and graphical ways to draw relationships between systems and transactions and events is dependent on underlying software that is good at working and playing well with other systems.

 Some vendors will talk about how they have open application programming interfaces (APIs), but these are often few and designed for specific, pre-determined integration scenarios.
 The application in the meantime internally communicates (for example between the user interface and the business logic) in a proprietary fashion that cannot be leveraged by external systems.

 To maximize the agility delivered by low-code, no-code tools, the entire application should be built on open APIs, and those APIs should be used internally by the application as well.
 As for the exact technology to use–that varies over time.
 A decade ago, it would have been web services technology, but today the most appropriate is the use of RESTful APIs—based on the Representational State Transfer architecture.